 Actively listening is a skill I wish I was taught in grade//high school or at the very least university, given the importance it plays in life with friends and in business, connecting and getting ahead.

-While I was at Kraft, after Nabisco had taken over, I was dealing with hundreds of different people, in every department and at every plant as well as contacts in the United States.
-So trust me, after 5 years, this active listening skill paid returned significant dividends to me as well.
-It continues to do so today.
+While I was at Kraft, after Nabisco had taken over, I was dealing with hundreds of different people, in every department and at every plant, as well as contacts in the United States.
+So trust me, after 5 years, this active listening skill returned significant dividends to me as well and continues to do so today.